RoyzLevy/MultiObjectiveOptimization/README.md

 # MultiObjectiveOptimization
-Multiobjective optimization for the TSP problem using the python 'pymoo' package
+Multiobjective optimization for the routing problem using the python gurobi package